What is Community Solar?

 How does Community Solar Work?

 Community solar projects generate electricity, and that power is delivered into the electric grid of the utility.
 The community solar project signs up subscribers and each subscriber receives monthly net metering credits based on the size of their subscription, how much the community solar project generates, and the subscriber’s electricity supply arrangement.
 Each subscription is tied to a specific community solar project.

 Northbrook's membership in the North Shore Electric Aggregation Consortium makes this program possible.
 The Consortium, made up of 6 communities, partners with the Metropolitan Mayors Caucus in the state’s largest municipally-sponsored community solar program.
 The program has commitments from solar developers to supply over 10 megawatts of community solar credits for residents and small businesses.
 The program has enrolled over three megawatts since launching in November 2020.
 The six communities themselves purchase community solar credits from the state’s first community solar facility, Rainy Solar, a 1.18 megawatt, 3,700-panel rooftop solar array in Elgin.

 What are the Benefits?

-When Northbrook residents join a solar array, they will save 20% on electricity costs for solar generation credits achieved!
+When Northbrook residents join a solar array, they will save 10% of the community solar generation credits achieved!
 Community Solar is an easy way to support clean energy generation located within Illinois.
 Supporting these types of projects helps reduce the dependence on fossil fuels and support clean energy generation.
 In addition, you do not have to invest in a solar asset on your rooftop, which may not be right for everybody.
 You will receive a net metering credit on your monthly ComEd electric utility bill for your share of the generation created by these projects.

 How does Billing Work?